 We also have hundreds of resident ESL students from areas of the former Soviet Union, Central and South America, the Middle East and many other areas.
 Class size is limited to 15 to 28 students, so there is plenty of opportunity for student participation and contact with the instructors.

-Our facilities include classrooms equipped with TVs, VCRs and overhead projectors as well as 3 smart classroom with an instructor computer and a projector and internet.
+Our facilities include classrooms equipped with TVs, VCRs and overhead projectors as well as three smart classrooms with an instructor computer and a projector and internet.
 We also have two state-of-the-art ESL Computer lab classrooms with nineteen software programs for practicing English language skills.
-There is Internet access and ESL Internet links with hundreds of Internet activities.
-Additionally, we are also very proud of the ESL Extensive Reading Collection that has hundreds of books at a range of ability levels.
+There is internet access and ESL internet links with hundreds of internet activities.
+Additionally, we are also very proud of the ESL extensive reading collection that has hundreds of books at a range of ability levels.
 Students can borrow them from the library.

 The Writing classes blend explanation and practice with academic and real-world writing tasks that utilize the grammar being studied.
 The Grammar classes cover the rules, but also how to use the forms in speaking and writing.
 The Reading/Vocabulary strand emphasizes developing reading and vocabulary skills including prereading strategies, comprehension and reading speed development.
 Students do a lot of outside reading.
 The Listening/Speaking courses develop students’ skills and confidence so they can communicate and understand others in all situations from daily life to academic lectures.
 Class activities include presentations, surveys, skits, speakers and much more.